[This flyover was updated on November 26, 2011.]

 On #8, a 140-yard par-3, water short of the green isn't a terrible nuisance, but getting too cute with your short iron might leave you in a thin sand barrier between the green and the hazard.
 Any shorter than that and a par opportunity can quickly splash into a double bogey.

 AREA(S) TO AVOID:

-Middle Island has GPS systems in its carts for yardage and scorekeeping, always a cool addition to a round.
+Middle Island has GPS screens in its carts for yardage and scorekeeping, always a pretty cool addition to a round.
 Just don't stray too far from the cartpath between holes unless you like battling stubborn computer software.
 It offers fairway and greenside mapping, driving distance and yards to the pin.
 (NOTE: As of November 2011, carts are no longer equipped with GPS units.)

 275 Yaphank-Middle Island Rd., Middle Island 11953